The past decade has been rough for business spreadsheets.

 This happens all the time.
-Because Excel isn’t a central hub for all your accounting, budgeting, and inventory needs, you need to manually add and change data in multiple places.
+Because Excel isn’t a central hub for all your accounting, budgeting, and inventory needs, you need to add and change data in multiple places manually.

 Businesses of all sizes face this problem.
 But the bigger a company gets, the more likely they are to encounter it.
 According to Ventana Research, around 44% of enterprise-sized companies grapple with inconsistent spreadsheets.

-The real problem with numbers not adding up is that it’s hard to spot the problem.
-While it is possible to reconcile two spreadsheets, if an error was made back a few months ago, it’s difficult to know which spreadsheet is right and which is wrong.
+The real problem with numbers not adding up is that it’s hard to figure out why.
+While it is possible to reconcile two spreadsheets, if an error was made a few months ago, it’s challenging to know which spreadsheet is right and which is wrong.

 Spreadsheet errors tend to have a waterfall effect.

 If even one cell in your spreadsheet is wrong, it can have huge repercussions down the line.
-Mess up one input with a wrong digit, misplaced comma or decimal point, and your spreadsheet will use that to miscalculate other computations.
+Mess up one input with an incorrect digit, or misplaced comma or decimal point, and your spreadsheet will use that to miscalculate other computations.

 Back in 2003, a small spreadsheet error cost Canadian power generator TransAlta $24 million.
 According to The Register, “chief executive Steve Snyder said the snafu was ‘literally a cut-and-paste error in an Excel spreadsheet.’”

 Excel might work when you first start your business.
 But as your company grows, things change — you might change your prices, raise financing, roll out a few new products or hire a few people.
-Before you know it, your spreadsheet can’t keep up.
+Before you know it, your spreadsheet can’t keep up with your business finances.